symbol/symbol-docs/source/getting-started/first-application.rst

         symbol-cli transaction transfer --recipient-address TBULEA-UG2CZQ-ISUR44-2HWA6U-AKGWIX-HDABJV-IPS4 --mosaics 7cdf3b117a3c40cc::1 --message enjoy_your_ticket --max-fee 2000000 --sync

-4. When the transaction appears as confirmed, check if the customer has received the ticket.
+4. Look at the terminal where you are monitoring transactions.
+When the transaction appears as confirmed, you can check if the customer has received the ticket with the following command.

 .. code-block:: bash